Beyond Beehive

 They both had the confidence to manage until they made friends, to stand by what they believed and only join in where they felt comfortable.
 Their presentation and study skills far surpassed their peers and their level of academic achievement was more than sufficient.
 We don’t deny that there were some holes, but other kids have that when they transition form one school to another, it is to be expected, and there was nothing significant missing that they didn’t have the ability to catch up on.

 There is no doubt in our minds that our girls benefited enormously from the education that Beehive gave them and they will continue to reap those benefits for the rest of their lives.
-If you want well-rounded, self-knowledgable, capable and contributing kids then look no firther than Beehive!
+If you want well-rounded, self-knowledgable, capable and contributing kids then look no further than Beehive!

 — Sophie Chamberlain